 Pearl real estate is some of the most expensive in Mississippi, although Pearl house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pearl is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Pearl is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pearl is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Pearl who work in sales jobs (12.00%), office and administrative support (11.97%), and food service (9.55%).

-In terms of college education, Pearl is nearly on par with the US average for all cities of 21.84%: 18.04% of adults 25 and older in Pearl have a bachelor's degree or advanced degree.
+The percentage of adults in Pearl who are college-educated is close to the national average for all communities of 21.84%: 18.04% of the adults in Pearl have a bachelor's degree or advanced degree.

 The per capita income in Pearl in 2010 was $21,406, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $85,624 for a family of four.
 However, Pearl contains both very wealthy and poor people as well.